4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/06-Arrow-function/README.md

 ### But, why having arrow functions in the first place?

-- When they have just a single line (like a big percentage of the functions that you will make), they can be super small and easy to write.
+- When they are just a single line (like a big percentage of the functions that you will make), they can be super small and easy to write.

 - Arrow functions came to fix a scope problem that normal functions have, which requires "binding" especially when working with React.
 Arrow functions don't require `.bind()`.
 You can [read more about it here](https://stackoverflow.com/questions/52979915/why-we-dont-need-to-bind-the-arrow-function-in-react).